jamesoshea/filepret/README.md

 ## Roadmap

-- Deploy using something other than Now, don't use the `tmp` folder for files
+- Deploy using something other than Now
 - Think of a better name
 - A prettier UI
 - Multiple language support (thanks to prettier) with automatic language detection